Humayun Kabir Sadhu

 Humayun Kabir Sadhu (known as Humayun Sadhu; 1 May 1982 – 25 October 2019) was a Bangladeshi television director, scriptwriter and actor.

 Career

 Sadhu, was a man who wore many hats, a film director, actor and writer.
 He started his professional journey as an assistant to Mostofa Sarwar Farooki, and developed a fondness for directing since then.
 His first telefilm Un Manush earned a huge response from the audience.
 He has also written the book, Nonai.

 Death

-Sadhu died on 25 October 2019 at Square Hospital in Dhaka.
+Sadhu died on 25 October 2019 after having a second stroke at Square Hospital in Dhaka.